 Durbar - A characteristic, traditional incense recipe in which the paste of ingredients, which contains no fragrance-producing ingredients, is rolled around the stick and then dipped in a fragrance-producing oil.

-Frankincense - An aromatic gum resin obtained from African and Asian trees of the genus Boswellia.
+Frankincense (also Olibanum or al-Luban) - An aromatic gum resin obtained from African and Asian trees of the genus Boswellia.
+The English word frankincense is derived from the Old French expression franc encens, meaning "high-quality incense".
+The word franc in Old French meant "noble" or "pure".

 Gugul or Guggul or Gugal - Balsamic resin of the Commiphora wightii bush, a flowering a shrub or small tree in the family Burseraceae.
 The guggul plant may be found from northern Africa to central Asia, but is most common in northern India.
 It is burned to drive away evil spirits as well as remove the evil eye from the home and its family members.